Azure/azure-quickstart-templates/ark-sidechain-on-ubuntu/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates an Ubuntu VM with user-specified credentials.
-It then sets the PublicDNS name, runs a script to install Ark dependencies, and creates a network security group for firewall settings.
+<p>This template creates an Ubuntu VM with user-specified credentials.
+It then sets the PublicDNS name, runs a script to install Ark dependencies, and creates a network security group for firewall settings.</p>
-FQDN:  PublicDNSname.datacenter-region.cloudapp.azure.com
+<p>FQDN:  PublicDNSname.datacenter-region.cloudapp.azure.com</p>
-To Do:
+<p>To Do:</p>
 Additional VM sizes to choose from
 Variables to run node installation / setup directly at template level before login Fix dependency issues (Install nodejs 8.9.1 globally instead of via user-level NVM)